dask/dask/continuous_integration/README.md

 docker build -t distributed-hdfs .
 ```

-Start the container and wait for the it to be ready:
+Start the container and wait for it to be ready:

 ```bash
 docker run -it -p 8020:8020 -p 50070:50070 -v $(pwd):/distributed distributed-hdfs